The reason I got into this profession

 Outside of work, my passions include

-My passions include snowboarding, roller coasters, bike riding (beach or mountains), swimming, movies, cooking, a nice whiskey and traveling.
+My other passions include snowboarding, scuba diving, roller coasters, mountain biking, swimming, sculling, movies, cooking, a nice whiskey, and travel.

 One goal I’m saving for